 Unsubsidized employment after satisfactory completion of the training is expected.
 A Board must not contract with employers who have previously exhibited a pattern of failing to provide Choices participants in OJT with continued long-term employment, which provides wages, benefits and working conditions, that are equal to those that are provided to regular employees who have worked a similar length of time and are doing a similar type of work.

 Boards must be aware that OJT placements are allotted to employers that expect to retain Choices participants as regular unsubsidized employees once the OJT placement has ended, unless successful completion of the placement is expected to result in unsubsidized employment with a different employer.

-B-506: Educational Services for Choices Participants
+B-506: Educational and Training Services for Choices Participants

-Boards must be aware that educational services are available only for Choices participants who have not completed secondary school or received a HSE credential.
-A case-by-case determination is made on whether to authorize, arrange or refer work-eligible individuals to secondary school leading to a high school diploma or a HSE credential.
-This applies to Choices participants age 20 and older seeking educational services.
-Individuals who have a high school diploma or HSE credential are not eligible.

-Boards must ensure that educational services are directly related to employment and include the following:
+Boards must ensure that services, which are included in participation, are directly related to employment and include the following:

-Educational activities leading to a high school diploma or completion of a HSE credentialreceived
+Educational activities leading to a high school diploma or completion of an HSE credential (only for those who have not completed secondary school or earned an HSE credential)

 Adult Basic Education (ABE)

-English as a Second Language (ESL)
+ESL

 Workforce adult literacy and language instruction

+Vocational educational training (for not more than 12 months).

 Boards must be aware that Choices participants must be making good or satisfactory progress, as reported by the educational institution.